Trow-Registry/trow/INSTALL.md

 ***These instructions modify nodes in your cluster.
 Only run on test clusters currently.***

-To install the trow registry on Kubernetes, with a certificate signed by the k8s
+To install the Trow registry on Kubernetes, with a certificate signed by the k8s
 CA:

  - If you're running on GKE or have RBAC configured you may need to expand your